krishnabits001/krishna.github.io/_teaching/2017-spring-teaching-1.md

 location: "Zurich, Switzerland"
 ---

-TA for the course "Computer Vision" in Computer Vision and Geometry group
+TA for the course "Computer Vision" (Autumn 2017) in Computer Vision and Geometry group.